top of page

 What do designers know?

 Designers know that the most successful interior designs start with inspiration.
-You may think you are sure of the style and colors you like but now what
+You may think you are sure of the style and colors you like but now what?

-.
+You can accomplish the best design from finding a piece of art that speaks to you.
+Call it your "inspiration piece" then use the very same color pallet in the image to decide what your wall color(s), couch, throw pillow, planters and so on will be.
 Attempt to not only pick up color but also harmony in composition and theme with other elements in the space.
 Many frustrated collectors have tried to match art to the furniture and bring me throw pillows and paint chips.
 Truth is that it's nearly impossible to find art to match.
 Let's face it, art can consume a chunk of your budget (although you will get the best deals on this site) so consider starting with art first then pull "your colors" out of the piece.

 Proportion is key.
 Consider where you want to display or hang your new piece.
 The size should relate to the space you plan to put it.
 While you think you need to fill a wall with a large piece for over the couch or sideboard, a grouping of pieces may be more appropriate.
 Ask me for input as I have sometimes suggested shelving, mirror(s) or three dimensional constructed pieces which can add interest and variety.